1. Data privacy statement

 - The data subject has objected to the processing pursuant to Art.
 21 (1) GDPR and it has not yet been verified whether the legitimate grounds of the controller override those of the data subject.

-- If any of the above preconditions is fulfilled and a data subject wishes to obtain the restriction of personal data which are stored by ON Foundation, he or she can contact an employee of the controller at any time.
-The ON Foundation employee will authorize the restriction of processing
+- If any of the above preconditions are fulfilled and a data subject wishes to obtain the restriction of personal data which are stored by ON Foundation, he or she can contact an employee of the controller at any time.
+The ON Foundation employee will authorize the restriction of processing.

 f) Right to data portability